moby/moby/man/dockerd.8.md

 **--icc**=*true*|*false*
   Allow unrestricted inter\-container and Docker daemon host communication.
 If disabled, containers can still be linked together using the **--link** option (see **docker-run(1)**).
 Default is true.

+**--init**
+Run an init process inside containers for signal forwarding and process reaping.

 **--insecure-registry**=[]
   Enable insecure registry communication, i.e., enable un-encrypted and/or untrusted communication.